AlbertNugroho/AlbertNugroho/README.md

 Hi, I'm Albert 👋
 ---
 **📌About** <br>
-Hi, I'm Muhamad Fajar, also known as Fajarnadril.
-I specialize in XR development, visual design, research, and teaching.
-I've created various educational apps for institutions and state-owned enterprises, highlighting my skills in XR and visual design.
+Hi, I'm Albert Nugroho, also known as Albert.
+I am an undergraduate in BINUS University that specializes on Game Development.

-I'm passionate about immersive technology, especially XR applications.
-I develop training and simulation apps for health and safety, educational applications, and engaging immersive marketing content.
+I'm passionate about AI, Game Development.
+I develop games that hopefully will give anyone who plays it fun.

 **📩Email** <br>
-hi@fajar.io
+albertnugroho1506@gmial.com

 <br>